willcai1984/VMware/README.md

 The other part which init with telnetxxx can be use to login vm and execute cmds.

 You can read DOC HOWTO for detail info.
-Any questions, free to contact willcai184@gmail.com, Thanks!
+Any questions, feel free to contact willcai1984@gmail.com, Thanks!